 The new OpenGov web portal provides the opportunity to view, filter, and analyze revenue, expense, financial data for Mountain Village.
 The reporting platform will provide 2 years of “actuals”, current and proposed budgets, and long term projections.
 Also, the data can be downloaded (i.e. in Excel) for offline analysis for your perusal.

-For 17 consecutive years we have received an award from the Government Finance Officers Association for excellence in financial reporting.
+For over two decades, we have received an award from the Government Finance Officers Association for excellence in financial reporting.
 By law, we are required to issue an annual report on our financial position and activity.
 This report is audited by an independent firm of certified public accountants, and the accuracy, completeness and fairness of the information presented, including all disclosures, rests with our finance management team.

 Budget – Revised, Current, Long Term